epam/mriviewer/README.md

 ## Project running details

-All gulp targets are listed in: gulpfile.babel.js
+All gulp targets are listed in `gulpfile.babel.js`.

-For the virtual server create process, all source file are "merged" into single file bundle.js which can be found in:
+For the virtual server create process, all source file are "merged" into single file bundle.js which can be found in `./.tmp/scripts`.
-./.tmp/scripts

 ### Browser support
 Currently only Chrome, Firefox, Safari, Opera browsers are supported.
 Other browsers can be used with some performance slowdown and other